kirill-varchenko/gauss_elimination/README.md

-# Gauss elimination
+# Gaussian elimination

-One evening project for training the Gaussian algorithm.
+One evening project to practice the Gaussian algorithm.